 Arthur Tudor had married Katherine of Aragon, daughter of King Ferdinand II of Aragon and Queen Isabella I of Castile.
 King Henry VII had worked hard for several years to secure a marriage between his son and Princess Katherine to see a strong alliance created between England and Spain.
 The marriage would also help to put England on the international stage and secure the succession of the Tudors.

 The young couple were married in a lavish ceremony at St. Paul’s Cathedral on the 14th of November 1501.
 It was decided that despite the couple's age, Arthur being only fifteen years and Catherine seventeen, they should return to Ludlow Castle, Arthur's primary residence in Wales.
-On 21st December, Arthur and Catherine left London for Ludlow Castle.
+On the 21st of December, Arthur and Catherine left London for Ludlow Castle.
 The couple stayed at Bewdley for a short time and at Woodstock in Oxfordshire, where they celebrated Christmas together.
-On returning to Ludlow, Arthur, as Prince of Wales, with his council returned to the task of governing of Wales.
+On returning to Ludlow, Arthur, as Prince of Wales, with his council, returned to the task of the governing of Wales.

-Unfortunately, plague and illness had been lingering around Ludlow however the young Prince paid no heed to this and continued with his duties.
+Unfortunately, plague and illness had been lingering around Ludlow, however the young Prince paid no heed to this and continued with his duties.
 Then in late March, he and Catherine were struck down by an illness.
 Both were ordered to their beds and confined in their rooms while attended to by doctors.
 Servants prayed frantically for the young Prince and Princess of Wales, however, it would be to no avail.
-While Katherine was still sick in her rooms her husband and heir to the English throne died.
+While Katherine was still sick in her rooms, her husband and heir to the English throne died.

-While the exact cause of Arthur's death remains unknown several theories have been put forward.
+While the exact cause of Arthur's death remains unknown, several theories have been put forward.
 It has been suggested that Arthur may have suffered from some form of cancer or possibly consumption.
 Another theory that has commonly been suggested, which ties in with Katherine of Aragon's illness at the same time, is the dreaded sweating sickness.

 The sweating sickness had first struck England in the fifteenth century and appeared on and off with one of the worse epidemics being in 1528.
 It was believed to have been carried from Europe by rats and transferred to humans by small biting insects.
 The symptoms were something like influenza or pneumonia, with the patient having pains and aches all over the body, headaches, a great thirst and horrible sweating.
 They would experience great exhaustion and a desire to sleep, rapid pulse rate, and dizziness.
 Many who caught the sweating sickness were dead within twenty-four hours.